Address Downtown: 2015 fire

 Around 21:00 GST on 31 December 2015, a fire broke out on the 20th floor of the building.
 The floor where the fire is thought to have begun hosts residential suites.
 The nearby Dubai Mall was also evacuated as a precaution.

 Dubai's Media Office said the fire began on a 20th-floor terrace.
 Explosions of unknown origin were heard as the fire spread to other parts of the building.
 Then, debris fell from the building and dark plumes of smoke were seen emanating from the skyscraper.
 Commenting on the speed with which the fire spread, Jonathan Gilliam, a CNN law-enforcement analyst, said, "This is looking absolutely horrific.
 This is spreading very rapidly."

 A representative of Dubai Civil Defence said four separate teams of firefighters had fought the blaze.
 Once the fire was contained, the plan was to ensure that the fire did not spread by implementing cooling procedures, and to search for any stranded individuals, according to Dubai Police Chief, Major-General Khamis Mattar Al Mazeina.

 According to the Dubai Media Office, 14 people were slightly injured and one was moderately injured.
 One person had a heart attack during the evacuation.

 Photographer Dennis Mallari was setting up to photograph the Dubai fireworks when he became trapped on a balcony on the 48th floor of the hotel, 10 meters away from the blaze.
-He sent text messages alerting the authorities to his emergency, sought help by Facebook posts, and filmed the encroaching fire, and eventually tied a rope around himself to a nearby window-cleaning platform and hung off a balcony before being rescued.
+He sent text messages alerting the authorities to his emergency, sought help by Facebook posts, and filmed the encroaching fire, eventually tying a rope around himself to a nearby window-cleaning platform and hanging off a balcony before being rescued.

 Those who sustained smoke inhalation and minor injuries were treated by 20 doctors and 50 nurses from the Dubai Health Authority at the site, according to Al Mazeina.
 Director-General of Dubai Civil Defence, Major General Rashid Thani Rashid Al Matroushi, said that all of the hotel residents were evacuated, none of the injured were children, and that fire "broke out only in the external interface and the majority of the fire did not make it to the inside."
 Several people at the site complained that neither the fire alarm nor the sprinkler system activated during the fire.